MosGeo/BPSMAutoToolbox/README.md

 ## What has been done?
 - A project is loaded into Matlab.
-- Lithologies can be duplicated, modified, and deleted.
-Lithology mixer is mostly working.
+- Lithologies can be duplicated, mixed, modified, and deleted.
 - Models can be duplicated, deleted, and simulated directly from Matlab.
 - 1D models can be modified.
 - 2D models can be modified (initial support with limited tables, i.e. not all parameters can be modified).